The constitution of Quantock Orienteers

 The Club shall be affiliated to the British Orienteering Federation (BOF) and the South Western Orienteering Association (SWOA).

 4.1 The affairs of the Club shall be managed by a committee consisting of the Chairman, Secretary and Treasurer together with at least four other members, all of whom shall be elected annually at the Annual General Meeting (AGM).
 The Chairman, Secretary and Treasurer shall be full members of the British Orienteering Federation.
-The Chairman shall not serve as such for more than three consecutive years.
+The Chairman shall not serve as such for more than five consecutive years.
 If any post should become vacant then the Committee shall have the authority to fill the vacancy until the next AGM, either from within the Committee or by co-opting another member.

 4.2 A Club President may be elected annually at the Annual General Meeting.